 Does South Africa have microchipping laws?

 Since April 2016, all dog owners in the UK had to have their dogs microchipped and recorded on a government-compliant microchip database.
 Unfortunately, there is no such legislation in South Africa, and it is up to the pet owner to do it.
-Have your pet microchipped at an established and reputable company such as Identipet that will register your pet on South Africa’s National Animal Database.
+Have your pet microchipped at your local vet practice that will register your pet on South Africa’s National Animal Database.
 They do this for many types of microchips, including Virbac’s Backhome microchip.

 Travelling with your pet